 Museum Quarter and the Big Three

-Museum Quarter houses Amsterdam big three – Rijksmuseum, Van Gogh Museum and Stedelijk Museum of Modern Art – showcasing the brilliance of Dutch masters, modern art and impressionists.
+Museum Quarter is home to three famous museums – Rijksmuseum, Van Gogh Museum and Stedelijk Museum of Modern Art – showcasing the brilliance of Dutch masters, modern art and impressionists.
 Add Amsterdam Concert Hall, throw in a high-end shopping street or two and you have the Museum Quarter, the most prestigious neighbourhood in Amsterdam.

 Museum Quarter is the area around Museum Square and only a-ten minute walk from bustling Leidseplein.
 The district is one of the wealthiest neighbourhoods in the city.
 Grand mansions line the streets and especially the houses bordering Vondelpark are very popular among the well-heeled.
 Fashionistas trot up and down PC Hooftstraat, the Champs-Élysées of Amsterdam.